FloatingArrayDesign/MoorDyn/docs/inputs.rst

 The columns are as follows:
  - ID –  the ID number of the Body (must be sequential starting with 1)
  - Attachment –  one of “Fixed”, “Vessel”, “Free”, etc, as described :ref:`here <bodies>`
- - X0/Y0/Z0 – Coordinates of the body relative to the inertial reference frame.
+ - X0/Y0/Z0 – Coordinates of the body relative to the global reference frame.
 Note that bodies must have Z0 <= 0 (m)
- - r0/p0/y0 – Orientation of the body relative to the inertial reference frame in Euler angles (deg)
+ - r0/p0/y0 – Orientation of the body relative to the global reference frame in Euler angles (deg)
  - Mass – Body mass not including attached rods and points.
 Typically used to account for above surface mass such as a turbine (kg)